davidsummers/numbers/README.md

 A future possibility would be to make this number NAN and then 2^N - 1 = +INF and -2^N + 1 = -INF.

-While these changes reduce the number of representable numbers, it allows us to do mathematical computations with mathematically correct results.

 Code
 ====